 Teaching creative writing will stretch you as a person and as a teacher.
 If you’re looking for how to teach a creative writing class, I hope my refection process benefits you.

 This past semester, I was tasked with teaching creative writing for the first time.
 Before I dive into the second semester, I want to reflect on my experiences.
 This sort of class is one that I will never teach the same way twice because my writers will always have different needs.
 Still, I need to process what approaches worked and did not work.

 If these ideas help another teacher, great!
-This is what I learned from teaching creative writing with high school students.
+Below is what I learned from teaching creative writing with high school students.
 As I consider how to teach creative writing, I realize that much of the process includes diverse learning tools and encouragement from me to students.